ctrlmaniac/sidebar/README.md

 Check out all available options in the [options list documentation](https://github.com/simple-sidebar/simpler-sidebar/blob/master/doc/OPTIONS.md) page too and use the example above as reference.

 ## Contributing
-Help me improve simplerSidebar and make it as perfect as possible, but first read the [contribution guidelines](https://github.com/simple-sidebar/simpler-sidebar/blob/master/doc/CONTRIBUTING.md).
+Help me improve simplerSidebar and make it as perfect as possible, but first read the [contribution guidelines](https://github.com/simple-sidebar/simpler-sidebar/blob/master/CONTRIBUTING.md).

 ## Release History
 Check out all releases in the [Release History](https://github.com/simple-sidebar/simpler-sidebar/blob/master/doc/RELEASES.md) documentation page.

+If you are still using the **v1.x.x**, please, consider to update the plugin to the latest **v2.x.x**.

-Before updating your local simpler-sidebar package, be sure to read the [changelog](https://github.com/simple-sidebar/simpler-sidebar/blob/master/doc/changelogs) too. **Upgrading without migrating will broke your scripts**.
+Before updating your local simpler-sidebar package, be sure to read the [changelog](https://github.com/simple-sidebar/simpler-sidebar/blob/master/doc/changelogs) too, especially the [latest major update changelog](https://github.com/simple-sidebar/simpler-sidebar/blob/master/doc/changelogs/v2.0.2.md). **Upgrading without migrating will broke your scripts**.

 ## License
 Copyright (c) 2015 - 2016 simple-sidebar, Davide Di Criscito.